meefs/OpenResearcher/README.md

 - ✅ Verify Python 3.12 virtual environment and automatically install any missing dependencies
 - ✅ Downlaod BrowserComp-Plus dataset from HuggingFace and set up the directory structure

-Please see [benchmarks.md](assets/docs/benchmarks.md) for more info about these deepresearch benchmarks.
+For more info about these deepresearch benchmarks, see [benchmarks.md](assets/docs/benchmarks.md)

 ## 🔍 Configuration